wp-slimstat/wp-slimstat/readme.txt

 * WordPress 5.0+
 * PHP 7.4+
 * MySQL 5.0.3+
-* At least 40 MB of free web space
+* At least 5 MB of free web space (240 MB if you plan on using the external libraries for geolocation and browser detection)
-* At least 5 MB of free DB space
+* At least 10 MB of free DB space
 * At least 32 Mb of free PHP memory for the tracker (peak memory usage)

 == Installation ==